About this course

 Evidence of research ability

-Applicants are normally required to have completed a research project/component that accounts for at least 25% of their year's work at 4th year or at Masters level.
+Applicants are normally required to have completed a research project/component that accounts for at least 25% of their year's work at fourth year or at Masters level.

 Currency of applicant's knowledge of the discipline

-The applicant's degree(s) and/or professional experience must demonstrate that their knowledge of the discipline in which they plan to undertake their research higher degree is current.
+The applicant's degree(s) and/or professional experience must demonstrate that their knowledge of the discipline in which they plan to undertake their graduate research degree is current.

 Assessment of level of suitability